speedcell4/parser/EXAMPLES.md

 For CRF models, you need to specify `--proj` to remove non-projective trees.
 Specifying `--mbr` to perform MBR decoding often leads to consistent improvement.

-The English model finetuned on [`robert-large`](https://huggingface.co/roberta-large) achieves nearly state-of-the-art performance.
+The model finetuned on [`robert-large`](https://huggingface.co/roberta-large) achieves nearly state-of-the-art performance in English dependency parsing.
 Here we provide some recommended hyper-parameters (not the best, but good enough).
-You are allowed to set values of registered/unregistered parameters in bash to suppress default configs.
+You are allowed to set values of registered/unregistered parameters in bash to suppress default configs in the file.
 ```sh
 $ python -u -m supar.cmds.biaffine_dep train -b -d 0 -c biaffine-dep-roberta-en -p model  \
     --train ptb/train.conllx  \